 ILSI Europe sessions are jointly organised by the Food Safety and Nutrition Task Forces:

-- Early-Life Nutrition and Long-Term Health
+- Early-Life Nutrition and Long-Term Health (ENLH TF)

-- Nutrition and Mental Performance
+- Nutrition and Mental Performance (MP TF)

-- Obesity and Diabetes
+- Obesity and Diabetes (OD TF)

 Session 1: From early-life events to the ageing brain: Impact of nutrition on health determinants

+The aim of this session was to provide an overview of ILSI Europe’s activities related to the impact of nutrition on health during the lifespan.
 Environmental and nutritional factors may impact long-term effects on brain and behaviour.
 Hence, there is probably a key role for nutrition in influencing health and well-being already early in life, also through microbiota-mediated effects.
-The first talk will provide insights into the role of gut microbiota in programming health and disease during the early stages of life.
-Since microbial imbalance plays a role in sub-optimal human metabolism, and is linked to impaired immune and brain functions associated with ageing, the second talk will highlight many dietary components that may prevent, or reduce the severity of age-related functional decline and the onset of unfavourable health.
-The session will end with an overview of the impact of nutrition on the ageing brain with a focus on whether diet and nutrients have efficacy in individuals affected by dementia and other neurodegenerative conditions.
+The first talk provided insights into the role of gut microbiota in programming health and disease during the early stages of life.
+Since microbial imbalance plays a role in sub-optimal human metabolism, and is linked to impaired immune and brain functions associated with ageing, the second talk highlighted many dietary components that may prevent, or reduce the severity of age-related functional decline and the onset of unfavourable health.
+The session ended with an overview of the impact of nutrition on the ageing brain with a focus on whether diet and nutrients have efficacy in individuals affected by dementia and other neurodegenerative conditions.

 Session 2: New methodologies for food intake and dietary exposure assessment